zacjones93/digital-garden-jekyll-template/_notes/ClojureFam.md

 We are working through [[Clojure from the Ground Up]] and [[Clojure for the Brave and True]].

+I'm working through [4Clojure](http://www.4clojure.com/) problems and writing up solutions to some of those problems here: [[4Clojure]]

 I am #learninginpublic in [this twitter thread](https://twitter.com/zacjones93/status/1290411954037760002?s=20)